clementfarabet/nnop/README.md

 parameter nodes are automatically created (and automatically connected in the graph!).
-We use this in this example, this way we don't have to create the parameter nodes, but are still free to access them and constrain them.
+We use this in this example, this way we don't have to create the parameter nodes, but are still free to access them and add a penalty on them.

 ```lua
 -- create base modules: